West Java: Natural resources

-Rice terrace in Kampung Naga.
+Rice terrace in Panyaweuyan, Majalengka.
 Rice terraces are grow very well on the island of Java, especially in West Java.

 In the poultry field, dairy cow, domestic poultry, and ducks are common commodities in West Java.
 2006 data stated that there are 96,796 dairy cows (25% of the national population), 4,249,670 sheep, 28,652,493 domestic poultries, and 5,596,882 ducks (16% of the national population).
 Now there are only 245,994 beef cattle in West Java (3% national population), whereas the need every year is about 300,000 beef cattle.

 This province has many plantation crops, such as tea, cloves, coconut, rubber, cacao, tobacco, coffee, sugar, palm and akar wangi (Chrysopogon zizanioides).
 From all those commodities, cloves, coconut, rubber, cocoa, tobacco, and coffee are common in West Java.
 From area side, the best productivity, that is plan area's width equals with the plant's width that produces tobacco and sugar palm commodities.
 From the production side, the highest productivity is oil palm (6.5 tons per ha) and sugar palm (5.5 tons per ha).

 West Java also has several mining operations.
 In 2006, it contributed 5,284 tons zeolite, 47,978 tons bentonite, iron sand, pozzolan cement, feldspar, and jewel barn/ gemstone.
 Precious stone mining potential generally is found in Garut, Tasikmalaya, Kuningan, and Sukabumi Regency areas.

 As consequences of having many volcanoes, West Java has the potential of geothermal energy.
 There are eleven points of geothermal energy, and three, i.e. Papandayan, Ceremai, and Gede Pangrango have conducted pre-exploration.

 Raw natural resources include chalk, several offshore oilfields in the Java Sea, and lumber.
 Most of the province is very fertile, with a mix of small farms and larger plantations.
 There are several hydropower dams, including Jatiluhur, Saguling, Cirata, and Jatigede.